seanfisk/mastering-eos/_sources/winserv.txt

     rdekstop winserv.cis.gvsu.edu -g 1024x768

-For a graphical RDP client that can also be used for :ref:`VNC <gnu-linux-vnc>`, check out Remmina_.
+For a graphical RDP client that can also be used for :ref:`VNC <linux-vnc>`, check out Remmina_.

 .. _rdesktop: http://www.rdesktop.org/
 .. _Remmina: http://remmina.sourceforge.net/